 Northern California is a different world from Southern California.
 Northern California lacks the consistent warm weather and perfect beach image of Southern California; palm-tree-lined avenues are replaced by winding roads of oak trees or hip city streets with a touch of gritty.
 The people are diverse (the most ethnically diverse cities lie in Northern California), and the style is often a ruggedly cool combination of laid-back California, hip-hop, and hipster.
 Even the slang is different (e.g. “hella”).
 The region celebrates its love of food and wine with ultra foodie experiences in San Francisco, Sonoma, and Napa Valley.
 In short, Northern California is the place to explore if you want to see what’s so cool about California, but want a different perspective from Southern California.

 While there are a million things to do in Northern California, including the conventional must-sees like Yosemite National Park, Lake Tahoe, and San Francisco, let’s take a look at the 90-mile area between Sacramento (in the valley) and the Bay Area (on the coast).
-This is a fun collection of experiences, some offbeat, all awesome, that showcase what Northern California is all about.
+This is a fun collection of experiences, some offbeat, all awesome, that showcase what this region is all about.